garethslinn/api-security-gateway/README.md

   }
 });

-app.get('/secure-endpoint', (req, res) => {
+app.get("/secure-endpoint", (req, res) => {
-  res.send('This is a secure endpoint');
+  res.send("This is a secure endpoint");
 });

 app.listen(3000, () => {
-  console.log('Server running on port 3000');
+  console.log("Server running on port 3000");
 });
 ```

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-# api-security-gateway